 Employers who break provisions of the Fair Labor Standards Act can be held accountable.
 The Fair Labor Standards Act grants you the power to pursue the money you are owed by filing a private civil lawsuit on your own behalf.
 In most cases, pursuing legal action is the only way that workers can regain what they’ve lost out on to wage violations.

-It should be clear at this point that the Fair Labor Standards Act provides rigorous protections for employees, and rigorous standards for employers.
+It should be clear at this point that the Fair Labor Standards Act provides rigorous protections for employees and rigorous standards for employers.
 In a perfect world, the strong protections of the FLSA would guarantee that every worker in America receives fair compensation for their labor.
 The reality, of course, is very different.
 Every day, hundreds of thousands of workers lose out on their hard-earned pay to wage and hour violations.

 You can fight back.
 The FLSA provides you with an avenue of legal recourse if your employer is stealing from you.
 You may be eligible to pursue a private civil lawsuit against your employer, demanding accountability and back wages.
 This is your right as an American worker.

 To learn more about your specific legal options given your individual circumstances, contact our experienced legal team today for a free, confidential consultation.
 We value your privacy.
-Everything you say to us will be maintained in the strictest of confidences.
+Everything you say to us will be maintained in the strictest of confidence.

 The information we provide in a case review comes at no cost to you, and while we share general information regarding labor laws in the below section, consulting with our experienced attorneys may be the only way to know the specific options available to you.